6 min read

 Here's the transcription:

 Hello, I'm Ellen Friedman, a Solutions Consultant for MapR Technologies, and a committer for the Apache Drill and Apache Mahout projects.
-I'm here today to talk to you about the MapR Converged Data Platform and what that means for how you work with data.
+I'm here today to talk to you about the MapR Data Platform and what that means for how you work with data.

 Let's start with some of the underlying ideas.
-Looking back to what was a new and exciting technology ten years ago, this idea of the distributed file system was in the form of the Hadoop Distributed File System, or HDFS, and some people also felt the need for working with a NoSQL database—Apache HBase is a popular one.
+Looking back to what was a new and exciting technology ten years ago, this idea of the distributed file system was in the form of the Distributed File and Object Store, and some people also felt the need for working with a NoSQL database—Apache HBase is a popular one.
 People who've been familiar with working with these open source systems are also now realizing that using data from continuous events—streaming data—is becoming increasingly important to people.
 So there's increasing interest in an open source tool such as Apache Kafka, which works as a message transport to deliver that streaming data onto the cluster on which you might build applications in which you store your data.
 These are some of the fundamental capabilities.
 Obviously, there are a lot of other open source projects around as well.
 People who've been used to running these sorts of systems have gotten used to the idea of running these fundamental capabilities on separate clusters.
 And that creates some problems, especially as you try to go toward a production capability, a production-grade system.